lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ## Context

 During transformations, a Context is used to store information for later use.
 A Context is a scala class that may contain variables.
+It can be liked to a state of the parser.

 ## Context-Free Transformations